rozbb/rust-hpke/README.md

 Tests
 -----

 To run all tests, execute `cargo test --all-features`.
 This includes known-answer tests, which test against `test-vector-COMMIT_ID.json`,where `COMMIT_ID` is the short commit of the version of the [spec](https://github.com/cfrg/draft-irtf-cfrg-hpke) that the test vectors came from.
+The finalized spec uses commit 5f503c5.
 See the [reference implementation](https://github.com/cisco/go-hpke) for information on how to generate a test vector.

 Benchmarks
 ----------